mnorelli/rails-auth/readme.md

 end
 ```

-Install the [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) gem and require it by running `rails generate bootstrap:install static`
+The [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) gem has a `bootstrap_flash` that adds some nice styling to the flash messages.
+Require the library in project with `rails generate bootstrap:install static`

 We can then render these message and style them with a class that matches their name on all pages.